How do I apply for housing?

 Current or Returning Students:

-Returning students currently residing on campus, who paid housing deposits on time, are eligible to participate in the room selection process.
+Returning students currently residing on campus are eligible to participate in the room selection process.
 All other students will be housed on a space availability basis.

 Yes, follow the steps listed under "How do I apply for housing?"